matrix-org/matrix-spec-proposals/drafts/m-room-message-data.rst

 =========

 Extensible data is inserted under the ``data`` key to avoid polluting the top-level ``body`` namespace.
-The intention of ``link`` is to allow an entire message to be clickable (e.g. git commits )

-- why under data key
-- why link AND uri keys
--

 Clients may wish to display messages which can be linkified.
 A standard way to represent this is desirable beyond manually parsing the ``body`` looking for "http-like" links.
-This also allows any text to be linked even if it doesn't look like a URL.
+This also allows anything to be linked even if it doesn't look like a URL (e.g. random text, images).
+The intention of ``link`` is to allow an entire message to be clickable (e.g. linking through to git commits).
+If there are multiple links, the intention is that they are done in the body itself as HTTP URLs which are then linkified.

+The ``uri`` key exists to act as a "domain-specific" link, which only makes sense if you know how to process the URI.
+For example, an IRC message could have a ``link`` taking you to an IRC web-client to respond or a ``uri`` which contains the ``irc://`` room in which the user spoke.
+Knowledgeable clients who know how to process ``irc`` URIs can do so, but dumb clients can just display the ``link``.